Krishna-1899/lexora-website/README.md

-# Kajaria Gresbond React Website
+# Kajaria Lexora React Website

-This project is a React implementation of the Gresbond by Kajaria website, built with React and Tailwind CSS.
+This project is a React implementation of the Lexora website, built with React and Tailwind CSS.

 ## Features